samsuanchen/esp32eforth/README.md

     \ define on to turn on led.
     : on low led pinOut wait ;
     \ define blinks to blink given number of times.
-    : blinks for aft H L then next ;
+    : blinks for aft on off then next ;
     \ blink 5 times.
     5 blinks